North Petherton: Other

 When the Bridgwater and Taunton Canal was opened in 1827 it joined the River Parrett by a lock at Huntworth, where a basin was constructed, but in 1841 the canal was extended to a floating harbour in Bridgwater, and the Huntworth link was filled in.
 The canal and river were not re-connected at this point when the canal was restored, because the Parrett is by then a salt water river laden with silt, whereas the canal contains fresh water.
 Not only is there a risk of silt entering the canal, but the salt water cannot be allowed to contaminate the fresh, as the canal is still used for the transport of drinking water for Bridgwater's population.
 The Crossways Swing Bridge over the canal in the parish was built in 1827 by John Rennie.
 It is a wooden bridge which rotated on steel ball-bearings in a circular track, a very early example of the use of ball bearings in this way.
 It was designated as a Grade II listed building but the mechanism was removed in 1987.
 The Higher and Lower Maunsel locks on the canal are either side of the Maunsel bridge which carries the A361.
 The stone Coxhill road bridge dates from the same time.

 Woolmersdon House in Woolmersdon is a Grade II listed late Georgian residence.

-In 1906, North Petherton became the first town in Britain (and perhaps the only one) to have street lights lit by piped acetylene gas, supplied by the North Petherton Gas and Carbide Company, operating from a plant in Mill Lane (photo).
+In 1906, North Petherton became the first town in Britain (and perhaps the only one) to have street lights lit by piped acetylene gas, supplied by the North Petherton Gas and Carbide Company, operating from a plant in Mill Lane.
 The plant was demolished towards the end of the 20th century to form a car park for the local doctor's surgery.
 Acetylene was replaced in 1931 by coal gas produced in Bridgwater, as well as by the provision of an electricity supply, and the Gas and Carbide Company was wound up.
 The North Petherton Rosco Acetylene Company (dating from at least 1898) may have supplied gas to the adjacent church prior to the Gas and Carbide Company.